The arcsin function

 mapping would be one-to-many and therefore would not satisfy the

 for a mapping to be a function.
-To fix this problem we define both a
+To fix this problem we introduce both a

 relation

-called Arcsin (with capital A) and a function called arcsin
+called Arcsine (with capital A and abbreviation Arcsin) and a function called arcsine

 It is a one-to-many relation.
 Here is an example: